Building a non-profit website might be the most intimidating aspect of launching an organization.

 An alternative is to use stock photos, but this too brings challenges.
 Stock photos can look staged and generic.
 You can spend hours combing stock photo sites trying to find something you can work with.

-But if your tone is too authoritative and stiff, you might make people feel dumb or put off.
+But if your tone is too authoritative and stiff, you might make people feel put off.

 Work on your voice.
 Write some sample content for your website and request feedback from someone who is a great writer as well as friends and family members who don’t know anything about your organization.
 Does the tone inspire them to want to get involved?

-With your platform, domain name, and site map determined, and your brand built out, you are ready to build your site.
-Keep these points in mind when creating your nonprofit website.
+With your platform, domain name, and site map determined, and your brand built out, you’re ready to build your non-profit website.
+Keep these points in mind as you do.

 2. Keep it current.
 Keep your website up-to-date.
-If you let your website become outdated and stale, it will reflect poorly on your organization when people visit the site.
+If you let your website become outdated and stale, it’ll reflect poorly on your organization when people visit the site.
 They may wonder if your organization folded when they see that announcement about your upcoming event that happened 3 years ago!

 5. Make sure donors get a thank you!
 After donors fill out the form for a donation, take them to a warm thank-you page so they know their donation went through and so they feel good about giving.
 Send them a donation receipt that shares a bit about how their donation will be used.
 Remember, how people feel immediately after giving will heavily influence their decision to give again in the future!

 6. Make it easy to sign up for your newsletter.
-Display a newsletter sign-up option in the footer, but avoid the word newsletter.
+You can add a newsletter sign-up option in the footer, but avoid the word newsletter.
 Instead invite website visitors to sign up for the latest updates, stay in the loop, or get the latest news.
 One of our horse rescue clients uses “Join the herd” which is super cute and on brand for them.

 Everything, including making a donation, should be easy to do via a phone.
 I had a beautiful illustration I wanted to use on a website once, but I had to scrap it because it was not sized right for a phone.
 That was a real bummer!

-You want people who visit your site to feel great about supporting your organization’s work.
+You want people who visit your non-profit website to feel great about supporting your organization’s work.
 You want them to be confident your organization is providing great services in your area and that the work is truly needed.

-Need more help with your non-profit website?
-We have a whole mini series inside Fundraising TV that not only walks you through the basics, but shows you examples of good and bad websites and gives you a checklist for creating a Donor Friendly Website.
+Need more help with your website?
+We have a whole mini series inside Fundraising TV that not only walks you through the basics, but shows you examples of good and bad websites and gives you a checklist for creating a donor friendly website.
 Learn more at www.GetFullyFunded.com/TV